Table of contents

 Textbook readings will be released at the same time as the video lectures, if you’d like more information or more detailed proofs.
 They are all completely optional and non-examinable, but they’re a good place to try if you want another explanation of something.

 Blackboard quizzes are weekly summative exercises covering that week’s material.
-Each quiz will be released on Monday morning, and due at noon on Friday.
+Each quiz will be released by Monday morning, and due at noon the following Monday.
 They will be automatically marked as soon as you submit them, and you will immediately be able to see what you got wrong and why.
 Together, they will account for 10% of your unit mark.
 However, any mark of 50% or more on a quiz will count as 100% in this calculation - in other words, everyone who makes a reasonable attempt will receive full marks.
 All the material you need for these quizzes will be covered in the video lectures, but you are encouraged to use any other resources you find helpful, and to work on them together with your friends.
 They’re not timed, and you can leave the page after starting and come back later.
 In addition to being worth marks in and of themselves, these quizzes will be good preparation for the short-answer portion of the exam.

 Problem sheets are weekly formative exercises covering the previous week’s material.
 Each sheet will be discussed in an in-person problem class the week after it is released.
 These will be ~100-person classes led by John, and they won’t quite follow the typical model of students doing problems while TAs wander around helping people.
 You don’t have to try the sheet before the class, or even look at it.
 You do have to bring a copy of the sheet and make an effort to understand the previous week’s material via the videos, Blackboard quizzes, Q&A, and asking questions on the unit team.
 The classes will then be a split between interactive lectures on how to solve problems and trying the ideas out for yourselves (either on your own or with your friends).